Andriamanitra/dotfiles/README.md

 Intended to be used with GNU Stow.
 For example, to symlink files from git/ directory run `stow git` (will not overwrite anything if files already exist).

+Instead of typing all the stow commands manually you can run `just setup-cli` to quickly get all the command line tool configs set up (good for use on servers or docker or qemu or whatever).

 ## Essential packages